Joe Mooney (politician): Other activities

 He was a founding member of Comhaltas Ceoltóirí Éireann (CCE), serving as Chairman of the Connacht Council of CCE for ten years.
 He was also a founding member of the national cultural festival known as An Tóstal started in 1953 to extend the tourist season by encouraging towns and villages across Ireland to present a week-long series of events reflective of their area.
 Drumshanbo is now the only town in Ireland where the An Tóstal festival continues to this day each June bank holiday weekend.

-Following his death, a local Committee decided to commence a Summer School in Mooney's memory and today the Annual Joe Mooney Summer School attracts many people from all over the world to the small town in the centre of County Leitrim.
+Following his death, a local committee decided to commence a Summer School in Mooney's memory and today the Annual Joe Mooney Summer School attracts many people from all over the world.

-The Drumshanbo Vocational School also stands as a memorial to Joe Mooney who persuaded the then government during his time as a Senator to build a second level School in the town.
-It is now the largest Vocational School in the County.
+The Drumshanbo Vocational School also stands as a memorial to Joe Mooney who persuaded the then government during his time as a Senator to build a second level school in the town.
+It is now the largest vocational school in the county.

-His son Paschal Mooney is a former senator.
+His son Paschal Mooney also served as a senator.